 In addition, tree of heaven hosts several invasive insect pest species, including the brown marmorated stink bug (Halyomorpha halys) and the spotted lanternfly (Lycorma delicatula).

 Chemical and mechanical control of tree of heaven are expensive and difficult to implement, therefore biological control may offer a sustainable alternative.

 What is this project doing?

-One potential biological control agent for tree of heaven is the eriophyid mite, Aculus taihangensis, which was initially identified as Aculus mosoniensis.
+Since 2020, we have been working with the Biotechnology and Biological Control Agency (BBCA) in Italy on one potential biological control agent for tree of heaven, the eriophyid mite, Aculus taihangensis, which was initially identified as Aculus mosoniensis.
 Originally from China, A.taihangensis has also been found in several European countries since 2013.
 Since 2016, observations on its biology, impact and host specificity are being carried out by BBCA in Rome, Italy.

-As an initial stage of the biological control programme, a test plant list is being established in collaboration with AAFC.
+As an initial stage of the biological control programme, a test plant list is being established in collaboration with our North American partners.
 This list includes native and economic plant species throughout the distribution of tree of heaven in North America.
-The mite will need to be evaluated against these species native to, or of economic value to, Canada before it can be considered for release.
+The mite will need to be evaluated against these species native to, or of economic value to, North America before it can be considered for release.

-Host-specificity tests with 13 different tree species related to tree of heaven in Europe found that this mite was unable to reproduce on any other species apart from tree of heaven.
+Host-specificity tests with 18 different tree species found that this mite was unable to reproduce on any other species apart from tree of heaven.
 These are very promising results that indicate that this species is likely sufficiently host-specific and damaging to be used as a biocontrol agent for tree of heaven.

-In 2022, we will continue with host-specificity testing to evaluate whether the mite can reproduce on Canadian non-target species.
-We also plan to conduct additional impact studies to quantify the effect of this mite on various plant growth traits.
-Since the mite is established and relatively widespread in Italy, the host-range testing and impact experiments will be conducted by BBCA in Rome, Italy.
+We will continue with host-specificity testing to evaluate whether the mite can reproduce on North American non-target species.
+Since the mite is established and relatively widespread in Italy, the host-range testing and impact experiments are being conducted by BBCA in Rome, Italy.